trychlos/pwix-modal/README.md

         A function to be called when the user asks for close the modal, by clicking on the backdrop, or the close button of the header, or a close button in the footer.
 This function let the application allows or forbid the close:

         - the function takes a unique argument, which is the modal identifier
+        - it is expected that the function returns a Promise which must resolve to:
-        - if the function returns `true`, the modal will be closed
+            - `true` to let the modal be closed
-        - if the function returns `false`, the modal will not.
+            - `false` to prevent the modal to be closed.

         The default is to leave the modal be closed when the user asks for that.